CLOT: Closed Loop Optimal Transport for Unsupervised Action Segmentation

 Among OT-based methods, ASOT~\cite{Xu2024} stands out as a particularly effective approach.
 Unlike other techniques, it does not impose assumptions about action ordering and achieves temporally consistent segmentation by solving a Gromov-Wasserstein OT problem between video frames and action labels.
 However, despite its strong performance, ASOT still struggles with accurately detecting action boundaries, particularly for short-duration segments, as it implicitly biases segment length through its prior assumptions.
 To address this, an alternative approach, HVQ~\cite{Spurio2024}, reformulates action segmentation as a hierarchical vector quantization problem, learning a codebook to represent action clusters.
 While this method improves the detection of short segments, it lacks effective feedback between representation learning and clustering, typical of OT-based formulations, resulting in poorer clustering assignments.

-We argue that achieving high-quality, fine-grained segmentation requires explicit feedback between frame and segment representations to ensure that learned clusters align with true segment boundaries at the video level.
+We argue that achieving high-quality, fine-grained segmentation requires \textit{explicit feedback} between frame and segment representations to ensure that learned clusters align with true segment boundaries at the video level.
 To this end, we propose Closed Loop Optimal Transport (CLOT), a novel OT-based framework that introduces a multi-level cyclic learning mechanism to enhance segmentation quality.